mathis2003/Sabre-Lang/README.md

 # Sabre-Lang

-Sabre aims to be a good general-purpose modular multiparadigm programming language.
+Sabre is the prototype of Fin which aims to be a good general-purpose modular multiparadigm programming language.